-Benefit adjustment: Benefits are adjusted for changes in the cost of living and wages, depending on the financial resources of the system.
-(The last adjustment was made in January 2005.)
+Benefit adjustment: Benefits are adjusted according to changes in the cost of living and wages, depending on the financial resources of the system.
+(The last adjustment was made in November 2008.)

 Workers' Medical Benefits

 Benefits include medical and surgical expenses, hospitalization, medicines, appliances, rehabilitation, and transportation.
 There is no limit to duration.